Ted Hasbrouck, Jr., was known

 paper with coloring added.

-shown above) was created in a large artist's sketchbook using simple
+The second version (shown above) was created in a large artist's sketchbook using simple

 Marks-a-Lots and White-Out -- any material readily available in the nursing home.
 He hadn't